szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Heart of the Golem +2 more unique based on the description (1660) (BGEE BG2EE EET)

-- Improves Magic Resistance by 10% when held
+- Magic Resistance: +10%
-- 50% chance of inflicting 1d4 magic damage, no save
+- 50% chance of inflicting 1d4 magic damage each hit, no save

 ### Make Werebane more effective vs. lycanthropes (1670) (BGEE BG2EE EET)